 Squares, Pocket Squares

-/The state of men's fashion is pretty close to being at an all-time low (with maybe the '70s being the most horrid--but I'll give them one thing--they owned it.
+The state of men's fashion is pretty close to being at an all-time low (with maybe the '70s being the most horrid--but I'll give them one thing--they owned it.
 The male of the 2010s does not try at all).

-Read MoreThe state of men's fashion is pretty close to being at an all-time low (with maybe the '70s being the most horrid--but I'll give them one thing--they owned it.
-The male of the 2010s does not try at all).
+The state of men's fashion is pretty close to being at an all-time low (with maybe the '70s being the most horrid--but I'll give them one thing--they owned it, and at least tried, the male of the 2010s does not try at all).
+The ape creatures of the Indus (thank you, Blackadder (a hilarious BBC show from the '80s starring Rowan Atkinson)) attired themselves better than the male of the 2010s.

-Read MoreThe basic wardrobe I posted last week is somewhat bland, and it's that way on purpose.
+The basic wardrobe I posted last week is somewhat bland, and it's that way on purpose.
 The components I advised purchasing allow for a variety of configurations and the option to make the wardrobe your own by adding individual touches.

 So, what are those personal touches?